As podcast popularity continues to rise, getting your podcast on iTunes is as important as ever…

 What most people don’t realize is that approval isn’t instantaneous.
 (This is true not just for podcasts on iTunes, but for any directory or listening app.)

-Takeway: Apple Podcasts typically takes 3-5 business days to approve new shows if you’ve met all of their criteria.
-But if you catch them during a busy time, it may take even longer.
+💡 Key Takeaway: Apple Podcasts typically takes 1-3 business days to approve new podcasts.
+But if you submit during a busy time, it may take longer.

-But knowledge is power, and now that you know your approvals take time, I’d recommend giving all the apps 1-2 weeks of buffer time to process and approve your podcast.
+But now that you know your approvals take time, I’d recommend giving all the apps 1-2 weeks of buffer time to process and approve your podcast.

 Your timeline will look like this: